 Marketer Matt Navarra is always breaking down the latest tech and marketing news – like his timely newsletter about ChatGPT and the potential it has to disrupt the job market.
 He is also covering the latest social media news and was quick to cover Twitter when Elon Musk became CEO.

 ChatGPT has been dominating the headlines recently, and Matt made sure to include the topic in his newsletter and addressed all of the hype around it.

 Culture Study covers the latest happening in today’s culture

 Journalist and culture writer Anne Helen Petersen runs a popular newsletter Culture Study where she discusses the latest cultural news.
 Anne writes about a variety of topics, covering social, political, and economic matters.

-Her most recent newsletter discusses the recent tech and media layoffs – a topic relevant for many Americans who were impacted or fear they may soon be laid off.
+Her most recent newsletter discusses the recent tech and media layoffs – a topic relevant for many Americans who were impacted or feared they may soon be laid off.

 Hung Up covers the latest pop culture news

 Hunter Harris’s popular newsletter Hung Up covers the latest in entertainment news.
-While Hunter usually sends out a weekly newsletter every Friday, she sent out an extra email the day after the Academy Awards, also known as the Oscars, nominations were announced.
+While Hunter usually sends out a newsletter every Friday, she sent out an extra email the day after the Academy Awards nominations were announced.